Listen to this

 Poster to the right: Today, to, I heard something I hope to make sense of in a few days.

 Spørge Jørgen became so popular that it was later published in book form.
 Albeit with a different photo, since the editor believed that readers wouldn’t like the look of Mr. Leth’s bare belly.

 When Radio24syv was shut down on October 31, 2019, we exhibited a selection of posters for some of the most popular shows.
 Today, these posters are part of the collection at Dansk Plakatmuseum (The Danish Poster Museum).

-Mads Brügger, Mikael Berthelsen and Mikkel Lemvig.
+Done in collaboration with Jan Duckert, Henrik Juul, Mads Brügger, Mikael Bertelsen and Mikkel Lemvig.